How To Practice For Maximum Guitar Speed - Part 4: Avoiding Common Mistakes In Learning To Play Guitar Fast

 All of your favorite guitar players have used multiple approaches to build their speed to the level it is today.
 The more practice methods you know, the easier it is to use the right one to overcome your specific guitar technique/speed challenges.

-Here are several guidelines to help you improve your guitar speed:
+Here are several guidelines to help you play guitar fast:

 Get Specific About The Problems That Hold You Back From Increasing Your Guitar Speed.

 Simply saying "I can't play guitar fast" is NOT specific enough.

 There are many different elements of guitar technique that make playing fast possible.
 Your guitar speed is limited by your level of mastery of each of these elements of guitar technique.

 This means: until you know exactly what elements of technique are holding you back, your speed will stay the same.

 Then all you have to do is practice and follow your teacher's advice to increase your speed.

 Yep, it's that simple.

 Use A Variety Of Practice Strategies For Increasing Your Guitar Speed.